Home

 Sometimes it's a subtle motivation, but it's definitely there.
 We all like to make a good impression.
 It's human nature.
 It's actually not always a bad thing either.
 It's how we pick out mates, it influences our choice of friends and it permeates all of our relationships, even when we encounter a stranger.

-In trying to get to that emotional baggage, which questions will give you insight into her feelings about this garment?
+In trying to open that emotional baggage, which questions will give you insight into her feelings about this garment?
 How about some of these?

 1. Have you been enjoying this weather?